-For some residents, the search ended with the Harris County Precinct One's Street Olympics.
+For some residents, the search ended with Harris County Precinct One's Street Olympics.
 About 5,000 boys and girls - ages 6 to 15 - are participating in Street Olympics.
 The Summer Games bolted out of the starting blocks June 5 with a torchlighting ceremony at Mickey Leland Memorial Park and will culminate with the Final Event Aug.
-7 at Reliant Censcotch, Frisbee accuracy, softball throw, jump rope marathon and hula hoop med-
+7 at Reliant Center.

 There's competition for popular sporting events such as basketball (dribble and free throw), and sprint races.
-Also, participants can compete in jacks, kickball, hopthe Finals," said Yvette Chargois, who has been the Street Olympics board chairwoman for 22 years.
-"To see those 3,000 or so kids marching into Reliant, all smiling, is really awesome."
+Also, participants can compete in jacks, kickball, hopscotch, Frisbee accuracy, softball throw, jump rope and hula hoop.